 TimescaleDB can manage a set of tablespaces for each hypertable, automatically spreading chunks across the set of tablespaces attached to a hypertable.
-If a hypertable is hash partitioned, TimescaleDB will try to place chunks that belong to the same partition in the same tablespace.
+If a hypertable is hash partitioned, TimescaleDB tries to place chunks that belong to the same partition in the same tablespace.
 Changing the set of tablespaces attached to a hypertable may also change the placement behavior.
-A hypertable with no attached tablespaces will have its chunks placed in the database's default tablespace.
+A hypertable with no attached tablespaces has its chunks placed in the database's default tablespace.

 |TEXT||Name of the tablespace to attach.|

 being attached to a hypertable.
 Once created, tablespaces can be

 attached to multiple hypertables simultaneously to share the

 underlying disk storage.
 Associating a regular table with a tablespace

 |BOOLEAN||Set to true to avoid throwing an error if the tablespace is already attached to the table.
 A notice is issued instead.
 Defaults to false.|

 disk1 to the hypertable